 Wishing for a fresh sprig of mint in your winter tea?
 Craving fresh pesto on your favorite New Year’s pasta dish?
-Save summer magic and freeze your garden herbs to use all winter long.
+Save summer magic by freezing summer herbs to use all winter long.
 There are three ways to freeze herbs:

 Suspended in Ice

 Mint leaves and lemon balm are wonderful when added to tea and cold summer drinks alike.

-Remove leaves from the stem, rinse and add a leaf or two to each empty ice cube spot in a tray.
+- Remove leaves from the stem, rinse and add a leaf or two to each empty ice cube spot in a tray.

-2. On the Twig
+On the Twig

 A simple herb pesto can be made with a flavored or plain olive oil – this gives you a lot of flexibility later with different types of recipes.
 Or, if you know you will use it over pasta or as a condiment, you can add other ingredients such as roasted pine nuts or walnuts, parmesan, or garlic.
 You can make a pesto from basil, chives, sage, oregano, cilantro and even spinach.

 Your very own fresh pesto in the middle of winter is hard to beat.
 This is an easy solution to an impromptu gathering or a go-to family meal.